Preparing a baseline transport network¶

 osmium tags-filter input.osm.pbf \ w/highway w/public_transport=platform w/railway=platform w/park_ride r/type=restriction \ -o filtered.osm.pbf

-Start by gathering GTFS feeds for the transit agencies whose service will be included in your region.
+If your new network bundle will not be re-using previously uploaded GTFS, start by gathering GTFS feeds for the transit agencies whose service you want to include.
 A GTFS feed is a set of CSV files inside a

 Again, note that files larger than 500MB may be rejected on upload.
 The largest GTFS feeds in regular use are below 400MB and most are much smaller than this.
 A larger file may indicate a problem.
 Please contact your support team if you genuinely need to upload a larger file.

-If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to import route alignment shapefiles representing service in your region.
+If there is no GTFS available for your region you can, as a workaround, create a blank slate by using a valid GTFS feed from somewhere else in the world.
+After creating a project as described below, you can then attempt to import modifications from a shapefile representing service in your region.